amirtuval/mysql-hyperloglog/README.md

 [Here's a more detailed example](sql/example.sql).

-**NOTE:** E ch of the above functions can accept any number of arguments.
+**NOTE:** Each of the above functions can accept any number of arguments.
 Each value will be treated as an additional value added.
 So you can issue the following statement, for example:

 ```sql